Surgery Instructions

 Floaters: Sometimes a few floaters (small dark spots) will appear in your vision.
 A few floaters is not unusual.
 If they increase in number, become large and prominent, or are associated with flashing lights or vision loss — please call our office to determine if you should be seen.

 Glare: You may notice glare or halos in your vision.
-Arcs of light or shadows may appear briefly in the side vision.
-These are normal reflections off the lens implant and usually decrease with time.
+A flicker or shadow may appear briefly in the side vision.
+These are normal and decrease with time.

-Our office phone numbers are answered 24 hours a day, 7 days a week.
+Our office phones are answered 24 hours a day and 7 days a week.
 After hours you will reach the answering service who will connect you with the on-call surgeon.